You're trying to move forward, but they're all still MAD!

-It's estimated that affairs affect 40 to 70 percent of all marriages.
-During this devastating time, people often disclose the affair to friends and family in search of necessary support.
+During this devastating time of dealing with an affair, people often disclose the situation to friends and family in search of necessary support.

-You're devastated and tell your friends and family.
-That's OK because you do need the support, but once your relationship is on the mend, your friends and family are the ones who can't get over it.
-(Heck, some some of us are still mad at Bill for cheating on Hillary.)
+You're devastated, so you tell your friends and family.
+That's OK because you do need the support!
+But once your relationship is on the mend, your friends and family may be the ones who can't get over it.
+That's OK, it might take some time and some firm boundaries, which I share below.

-Hindsight is 20/20, of course, but my advice would be — If you have any inclination that your relationship may stay intact, only disclose your partner's adultery to people who aren’t too emotionally invested in the relationship.
-The less invested they are, the more objective they can be.
+A note for the future: If this happens to you and you think you might stay with your cheating partner, only disclose your partner's adultery to people who aren’t too emotionally invested in the relationship.
 Objectivity is what you need in a crisis like that anyway.
 It provides you with the most support.

 Doing this helps them understand your decision to stay.
 You owe them that much for going through this emotional roller coaster with you.
-For close family members or friends, you should share this information together, as a couple.
+For close family members or friends, you should share this information, as a couple.

 2. Let them know it's not up for discussion anymore.

-After you involved them in the process, it's OK to let them know that you're both in a place where you're moving forward and no longer talking about the affair as a couple.
-Thank your loved ones sincerely for their support during this struggle and let them know that you won’t be talking about it with them anymore either.
+After you involve them in the process, it's OK to let them know that you're both in a place where you're moving forward and no longer talking about the affair as a couple.
+Thank your loved ones sincerely for their support during this struggle, and let them know that you won’t be talking about it with them anymore either.

 3. Give yourself (and them) space and time to think.

-If their anger and resentment is severe, this may be time to distance yourself from that relationship for a while.
+If their anger and resentment are severe, this may be time to distance yourself from that relationship for a while.

 The reality is — an affair affects more than the two involved.
 You may have inadvertently ripped off an affair wound in their lives, which is causing them to take your affair so personally.

-Most people eventually move on when they see that you're thriving.
+Most people eventually move on when they see you're thriving.

-Have the difficult conversation and explain how their feelings are affecting you.
-Let them know you truly appreciate their care for you, but that you're doing well and need them to recognize that.
-If they'd like some time and space away from you (and your spouse) to process their own emotions, that's OK.
+Have a difficult conversation and explain how their feelings are affecting you.
+Let them know you truly appreciate their care for you, but you're doing well and need them to recognize that.
+If they'd like time and space away from you (and your spouse) to process their emotions, that's OK.

 When they feel more accepting of your current relationship, you can reconnect.